 Welcome to our Reception web page.
 From the moment the doors open in the morning, to the time we are reunited with our parents at home time we are busy!
-Helping us in class are our teachers Mrs Carlisle, Mrs Hatherall, Miss McCallam and Miss Braisted.
+Helping us in class are our teachers Mrs Carlisle, Mrs Hatherall and Miss McCallam.
 We also have lots of teaching assistants and they help us explore our learning environment and develop our skills in the early years curriculum.
-Their names are Mrs Reade, Mrs Allen, Mrs Smith and Mrs Friday.
+Their names are Mrs Reade, Mrs Friday and Mrs Broadhurst.

 After registration we immediately start our learning.
 During the morning we are involved in guided group work, phonics and independent learning.
 We absolutely love our outdoor learning area and it's here that we can use large construction, develop our imaginations by playing in the role play areas and explore lots of activities.
 Getting messy is one of our favourites!
 Everyday we go to the hall for assembly and we particularly enjoy singing.